robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 a multilayer network framework is a logical next step for a burgeoning field.
-In particular, when association networks are habitat-specific, we suggest the integration of movement and space use in multilayer networks provides novel insight into the
+In particular, when association networks are habitat-specific, we suggest the integration of movement and space use in multilayer networks provides novel insight into the effects of habitat configuration on the formation of the social environment (He et al. 2019).